Dimensions (2011 film)

 Dimensions is a 2011 science fiction-love story film set in the 1920s and 1930s.
-The film was directed by Sloane U’Ren and written by her spouse Ant Neely.
-The film is U’Ren’s feature film directorial debut and is also known as Dimensions: A Line, A Loop, A Tangle of Threads.
+The film was directed by Sloane U'Ren and written by her spouse Ant Neely.
+The film is U'Ren's feature film directorial debut and is also known as Dimensions: A Line, A Loop, A Tangle of Threads.

 Dimensions premiered as part of the 2011 Cambridge Film Festival (U.K.) and outsold, per screen, the U.K. premieres of Tinker Tailor Soldier Spy, The Help and Midnight in Paris.
 After the Cambridge screenings, the film underwent a minor re-edit and was finished in early 2012.
 Dimensions was voted Best Film 2012 at the 37th Boston Science Fiction Film Festival and awarded the Gort Award.
 Previous Gort Award winners have included Duncan Jones' Moon.
 The film went on to win Best Film at the London Independent Film Festival and Best Film at the Long Island International Film Expo.
 Director Sloane U'Ren was also awarded Best Director at the Long Island International Film Expo.

-Plot
+Premise

 The film follows Stephen, a brilliant young scientist who lives in Cambridge, England, in what appears to be the 1920s.
 His world is turned upside down upon meeting a charismatic and inspirational professor at a garden party, who demonstrates to Stephen and his friends what life would be like if they were one-, or two-dimensional beings.
 He then proceeds to explain that by manipulating other dimensions, time travel may actually be possible.

-Soon after the professor's visit, Stephen, his cousin, Conrad, and his neighbor, Victoria, were fooling around by a well.
+Soon after the professor's visit, Stephen, his cousin, Conrad, and his neighbor, Victoria, were horsing around by a well.
 Conrad throws Victoria's skipping rope down the well.
-The nanny catches the boys rolling around fighting and drags them into the house by the ears, leaving Victoria alone to play outside by herself.
+Stephen's mother catches the boys rolling around fighting and drags them into the house by the ears, leaving Victoria alone to play outside by herself.
 After some time, she decides to climb down the well to get her skipping rope.
-She never climbs out of the well and her body is never found.
+She never climbs back out of the well.

-As Stephen’s life unfolds, events lead him to dedicate himself to turning the Professor’s theories of time travel into reality.
+As Stephen's life unfolds, events lead him to dedicate himself to turning the Professor's theories of time travel into reality.
 Jealousy, love, obsession, temptation and greed surround him, influencing his fragile mind and the direction of his work.